betteriot/betteriot-principles/README.md

 ### 6. The organisation SHOULD grant third parties the same functional scope on the backend as its own clients.

-    Assessment criteria: The assessor collects complaints (e.g. including screenshots or other "proof") filed by 3rd parties.
+    Assessment criteria: The assessor collects complaints (e.g. including screenshots or other "proof") filed by third parties.

 ### 7. The organisation SHOULD allow third parties to communicate directly with its devices without going through the backend.